 Another pleasure whilst away, was catching up on some reading and purchasing some new books.
 Southwold Books is a delightful bookshop and sells lots of books written by local writers including Dani Church, who is the fifth generation to row the Southwold-Walberswick ferry, a business now 127 years old!

 There are so many wonderful places to eat in Southwold and I haven’t tried them all yet…the Sole Bay Fish Company is on my wish list next time I visit!
-My top food find is the Lord Nelson…such a warm welcome with friendly staff, the food is amazing and their creme brulee really does need renaming to dream brulee!
+Home to the ever charismatic Adnams my top food find is the Lord Nelson…such a warm welcome with friendly staff, the food is amazing and their creme brulee really does need renaming to dream brulee!

 For vintage discoveries, I highly recommend Wow Vintage.
 It is such a fun shop and is full of nostalgia.
 The perfect place to find a gift for the person who has everything!